 The list of scientific publications featuring QMA® spans leading peer-reviewed journals such as Spine, The Spine Journal, SAS Journal, Journal of Spinal Disorders and Techniques, Journal of Neurosurgery: Spine, Journal of Biomechanics, etc. In addition, several posters and podium presentations involving image analysis with QMA® have been made at prestigious scientific fora such as the annual meetings of the North American Spine Society (NASS), Spine Arthroplasty Society (SAS) / International Society for the Advancement of Spine Surgery (ISASS), EuroSpine, Cervical Spine Research Society (CSRS), etc. Some key publications include:

 - A study showing that QMA® based approach substantially improved classification of instability and measurements of lumbar intervertebral motion: Pearson AM, Spratt KF, Genuario J, McGough W, Kosman K, Lurie J, Sengupta DK.
 Precision of lumbar intervertebral measurements: Does a computer-assisted technique improve reliability?
-Spine 2011; In Press.
+Spine 2011.

 - A study showing that QMA®-based motion analysis is less subjective and more predictive than CT-based evaluation of pseudoarthroses: Ghiselli G, Wharton N, Hipp JA, Wong DA, Jatana S. Prospective Analysis of Imaging Prediction of Pseudarthrosis After Anterior Cervical Discectomy and Fusion.
 Spine 2011; 36(6):463-468.